jort.link ๐Ÿ‘–๐Ÿ”—

 Caveats & notes

 Using jort.link to "guard" big sites like Twitter, GitHub, et al is the opposite of helpful.
 Those sites more than have enough brunt to take on the load of a fedi request flood. jort.link is to protect small websites from this design flaw, and by using it to "guard" big sites you only impose load onto jort.link for no reason.
 If you do this anyway, the caching layer will not engage and jort.link will only perform redirects.
+This does not apply to the x.jort.link subdomain, as that is useful in this case to suppress embed cards.

 URL shortening is not and will not be provided.
 URL shortening obscures the destination of a link, and causes major issues if the host goes down or expires old tokens.
 Besides, fedi software (the intended place to use this service) all impose a fixed character penalty for all URLs, regardless of how long they are.